mesosphere/dcos-docs-site/pages/1.11/administering-clusters/repo/index.md

 navigationTitle:  Managing Package Repositories
 title: Managing Package Repositories
 menuWeight: 50
-excerpt: Learn to use the web interface or CLI to manage your package repositories.
+excerpt: Using the web interface or CLI to manage your package repositories
 enterprise: false
 ---